Pregnancy Discomforts: Back Pain, Round Ligament Pain, Nausea

 - If you have a sudden pain in your abdomen, bend forward to the point of pain to relieve tension and relax the tissue.

 - Apply a hot water bottle or heating pad, or take a warm bath or shower.

-Contact your healthcare provider if the pain is severe or constant, or if you are less than 36 weeks pregnant and you have signs of pre-term labor (listed below).
+Contact your healthcare provider if the pain is severe or constant or if you’re less than 36 weeks pregnant and you have signs of pre-term labor.

 Signs of pre-term (premature) labor:

-- More than 4 to 6 contractions (tightening of the muscles in the uterus, which cause discomfort or a dull ache in the lower abdomen) in an hour.
+- More than four to six contractions (tightening of the muscles in the uterus, which cause discomfort or a dull ache in the lower abdomen) in an hour.

 - Regular tightening or pain in your back or lower abdomen.